 Today they’re worth sixteen thousand.
 I guess the joke is on me.

 There are huge retail chains that accept Bitcoin.
 Some folks think Bitcoin is in a bubble and will pop -- to disastrous results.
 Some folks think regulation is a coming.
-Luke Kawa over at MSN Money writes:
+Luke Kawa at MSN Money writes (Editor's note: The story is no longer archived on the MSN site but we swear to you that it one time existed, and here was a quote from it):

 “Given bitcoin’s checkered history as the means to purchase illicit materials, a vehicle for capital flight, and a victim of theft, it’s no surprise that regulators around the world have cast a watchful eye over the asset class.
 As such, the specter of a complete crackdown on cryptocurrencies remains an ever-present tail risk.
 The SEC has been keeping an eye on crypto and has given guidance saying some tokens may be securities, making them subject to their oversight.”